Name of breed: Black Forest Horse – in German, Schwarzwälder Kaltblut or Schwarzwälder Füchs

 Country of origin: Germany

-Breed origin: As the name suggests, the Black Forest Horse developed in the Black Forest in Germany’s Baden-Wurttemberg region as far back as 600 years ago.
-Originally bred for working purposes (in the forestry regions and on farms), these horses were indispensable to generations of farmers, their hardiness and durability setting them in good stead to thrive in the challenging winters.
+Breed origin: As the name suggests, the Black Forest Horse developed in the Black Forest (Schwarzwald) in Germany’s Baden-Württemberg region as far back as 600 years ago.
+Horse breeding in the area has been documented since the early 15th century, and a heavy horse called the Wälderpferd (‘forest horse’) was used at that time for forestry and farm work.
+It’s likely that the Black Forest Horse developed from this breed.
+Black Forest Horses were indispensable to countless generations of farmers, their hardiness and strong constitution standing them in good stead to thrive in the challenging winters.

 The breed’s first studbook was established in 1896, and for a time, these horses thrived throughout Germany.
 They survived both World Wars relatively unscathed, with over 1,200 broodmares still registered at the end.
 It wasn’t until agriculture and forestry became widely mechanised that Black Forest Horses began to seriously decline in numbers.
 By 1981, only 160 broodmares were registered.
 To maintain interest in these sturdy, mid-sized horses, breeders adjusted their aim to producing ‘a gentle minded, versatile family horse’.
 The German government assisted breeders to keep the Black Forest Horse alive, and they became popular and versatile pleasure horses for both riding and driving.